|SSM Cardinal Glennon Children's Medical Center|

 Spirituality and Mental Health

 Religious and spiritual beliefs are an important part of how many people deal with life's joys and hardships.
-Faith can provide people with a sense of purpose and guidelines for living.
+Faith can give people a sense of purpose and guidelines for living.

-When families face tough situations, including health problems, their religious beliefs and practices can help them fight feelings of helplessness, restore meaning and order to life situations, and promote regaining a sense of control.
+When families face tough situations, including health problems, their religious beliefs and practices can help them fight feelings of helplessness, restore meaning and order to life situations, and help them regain a sense of control.
 For some families, spirituality can be a powerful and important source of strength.

 Medical studies have confirmed that spirituality can have a profound effect on mental states.
 In a study of men who were hospitalized, nearly half rated religion as helpful in coping with their illness.
 A second study showed that the more religious patients were, the more quickly they recovered from some disorders.
 A third study revealed that high levels of hope and optimism, key factors in fighting depression, were found among those who strictly practiced their religion.